segmentio/segment-docs/src/connections/destinations/catalog/omniture/index.md

 ---
-title: Omniture
+title: Omniture Destination
 ---

 ## Getting Started

-When you toggle on Omniture in Segment, our CDN is updated within 5-10 minutes.
+When you toggle on Omniture in Segment, our CDN is updated within 45 minutes.
 Then our javascript will start sending all mapped `track` calls to your Omniture installation.

 If you already host an Omniture instance on your page, we will hook into that.
 In the absence of an existing client-side instance we will create one that points to the **Tracking Server URL** you entered in your Omniture settings on Segment.